Validation vs. Verification: What’s the Difference?

 Example | Checking whether user-entered ZIP code can be found | Checking that all ZIP codes in dataset are in ZIP+4 format |

-For instance, in some cases you might need to set limits around possible numeric values for a given field, albeit with a bit less precision than in the previous example.
+Data validation isn’t just about checking values against a pre-defined list.
+For instance, in some cases, you might need to set limits around possible numeric values for a given field.
 If you are recording a person’s height, you might want to prohibit values that fall outside the expected range.
 If a person is listed in your database as being 12 feet tall (about 3 meters), then you can probably assume the data is incorrect.
 Likewise, you would not want to allow negative numbers for that field.

-Fortunately, these kinds of validation checks are typically performed at the application level or the database level.
+Fortunately, these validation checks are typically performed at the application level or the database level.
 For example, if you’re entering a U.S.-based shipping address into an e-commerce website, it’s unlikely that you would be able to enter a state code that is invalid for the United States.
+Nevertheless, other data quality issues (including inaccurate addresses) are commonplace, leading to significant data quality issues at scale.

 Read our eBook

-Data verification, on the other hand, is actually quite different from data validation.
-Verification performs a check of the current data to ensure that it is accurate, consistent, and reflects its intended purpose.
+Data verification, on the other hand, is quite different from data validation.
+Verification performs a check of the current data to ensure that it is accurate, consistent, and reflective of its intended purpose.

 Verification may also happen at any time.
 In other words, verification may take place as part of a recurring data quality process, whereas validation typically occurs when a record is initially created or updated.

 Verification plays an especially critical role when data is migrated or merged from outside data sources.
 Consider the case of a company that has just acquired a small competitor.
-They have decided to merge the acquired competitor’s customer data into their own billing system.
+The company has decided to merge the acquired competitor’s customer data into its billing system.
 As part of the migration process, it is important to verify that records came over properly from the source system.

 Small errors in preparing data for migration can sometimes result in big problems.
 If a key field in the customer master record is assigned incorrectly (for example, if a range of cells in a spreadsheet was inadvertently shifted up or down when the data was being prepared), it could result in shipping addresses or outstanding invoices being assigned to the wrong customer.